Jamescuii/jamescuii.github.io/README.md

  James Cui - Personal Portfolio

 This is the source code for my personal portfolio website, built to showcase my skills, projects, and professional experience.
-The site is a modern, single-page application designed to be sleek, responsive, and easy to navigate.
+The site is a modern, single-page application designed to be sleek and easy to navigate.

 ## ✨ Features